Semi-Supervised Federated Peer Learning for Skin Lesion Classification: Methodology

-During the training, each peer experiences different data and class distribution.
-Thus, accumulating and sharing these experiences can help the target peer to generate pseudo labels for the unlabeled data that might never have such experience from its own labeled data.
-To realize this, the pseudo label is modified to include the predictions of the similar $T$ peers, \emph{i.e.} $f_t(\cdot;\phi)$, according to the similarity matrix $\mathcal{W}$ as
+The term "learning" is frequently defined as improved knowledge, experiences, and capabilities \citep{topping2005trends}.
+In peer learning, "peers" help each other by sharing their knowledge \citep{topping2005trends}.
+In this regard, we describe "peer learning" as the means of top $T$ alike clients (peers) help each other to generate pseudo labels by sharing their knowledge (model parameters).
+This is a helpful process since a main property of the medical data is the data heterogeneity.
+In federated learning, the clients experience different data and class distribution during the training.
+Thus, accumulating and sharing the distributed knowledge is useful.
+Particularly, it can help the local client generate pseudo labels for the unlabeled data from experiences that might never have learned from its own labeled data.
+To realize this, we modify the pseudo label defined in Eq.\ref{eq:PL} to include the predictions of the similar $T$ peers, \emph{i.e.} $f_{t}(\cdot;\phi)$ according to the similarity matrix $\mathcal{W}$ as